Get the Best WordPress Backup

 How do I export a WordPress multisite subsite?

 You can export a WordPress multisite subsite by installing Duplicator Pro on your network.
-Then, create a package that excludes all other subsite data.
-Download the package’s archive file and import it into another WordPress site.
+Then, create a backup that excludes all other subsite data.
+Download the backup’s archive file and import it into another WordPress site.

 Alternative: You can also use the built-in WordPress export tool to download each single subsite as XML files.
 Go to Tools » Export and hit Download Export File